BuilderIO/builder/packages/react/README.md

 ### Builder

 The global `Builder` singleton has a number of uses.
-Most important is registing custom components.
+Most important is registering custom components.

 ```tsx
 import * as React from 'react';